-S.A.F.E. is a one-year pilot program funded by the U.S. Department of State's Bureau of Democracy, Human Rights, and Labor (DRL) and other anonymous donors, and implemented by IREX.
+S.A.F.E. is funded by the U.S. Department of State's Bureau of Democracy, Human Rights, and Labor (DRL) and other anonymous donors, and implemented by IREX.

 Enable media practitioners to work as safely as possible by establishing resource centers providing a holistic approach to journalists' safety.

 Available safety training to journalists has traditionally focused on hostile environments and combat scenarios.
 Over the past few years, digital safety literacy training for journalists has increased, although often considered separately from personal safety.
 IREX’s approach integrates digital techniques and physical safety with psychosocial care to train journalists in Semi-Democratic, Conflict and Repressive settings.